This Year’s Industry “Movers and Shakers” are Making a Difference Everywhere

 Managing Partner, Summit & Crowne

-Abhi Golhar is a member of the Think Realty coaching team, where he is known as “The Connector,” host of daily radio show and podcast “Real Estate Deal Talk,” a managing partner at real estate investment firm Summit & Crowne since 2008, a real estate developer and single- and multifamily investor, and a private lender.
+Abhi Golhar is a member of the Think Realty Resident Expert team, where he is known as “The Connector,” host of daily radio show and podcast “Real Estate Deal Talk,” a managing partner at real estate investment firm Summit & Crowne since 2008, a real estate developer and single- and multifamily investor, and a private lender.
 He is also a contributor to Forbes, Inc., Entrepreneur, and The Huffington Post.
-Golhar excels in building proven, custom teams for difficult projects, coaching new investors toward their real estate goals, and, as his coaching title suggests, effective networking.
+Golhar excels in building proven, custom teams for difficult projects, mentoring new investors toward their real estate goals, and, as his title suggests, effective networking.
 “Without the people in real estate, acquisitions and assets mean nothing,” he observed in his application.
 The students who nominated him added,

 “Abhi is the perfect example of the fact that if you focus on helping people, success will jump right out at you!” and “Abhi is a friend and business partner as well as being one of the sharpest young investors I’ve ever known.”